adhbh/ewa-graphql/Readme.md

   hello
 }
 ```
 and then click on the 'play' button on top left corner next to the GraphIQL logo.
-The server should repsonse with the following data:
+The server should response with the following data:

 ```
 {